-Thus we can see that there is growing acceptance of the need for statistical, and even Bayesian, approaches to the assessment of uncertainty in climate change, but methods that rely too heavily on subjective probability assessments, especially with respect to emissions scenarios, are viewed with suspicion.
-The present paper advances this methodology by proposing a Bayesian approach to the combination of projections from different climate models, but as far as possible, using uninformative prior distributions.
+Summarizing, there is growing acceptance of the need for statistical, and even Bayesian, approaches to the assessment of uncertainty in climate change, but methods that rely too heavily on subjective probability assessments, especially with respect to emissions scenarios, are viewed with suspicion.
+Moreover, Bayesian methods have been developed for turning ensembles into probabilistic forecasts in the context of numerical weather prediction, for which there is typically far more extensive data than we are able to use in our approach.
+The present paper advances these methodologies by proposing a Bayesian approach to the combination of projections from different climate models, but as far as possible, using uninformative prior distributions.
 We do not make any attempt to place a prior distribution on emissions scenarios, instead focussing on two of the SRES scenarios to compare the results.